BSafes-Papers/BSafes-Papers.github.io/docs/software-security/web-app-security-report-from-dagstuhl-seminar-12401.md

 - John C. Mitchell (Stanford University, US) – *Science of Web Security and third-party tracking*

 **Martin Johns**
-opened the Dagstuhl seminar on Monday by assessing the current stateof-practice in web security, 3 years after the previous Dagstuhl Seminar on Web application security.
+opened the Dagstuhl seminar on Monday by assessing the current state-of-practice in web security, 3 years after the previous Dagstuhl Seminar on Web application security.
 He sketched the evolving web landscape, and surveyed to what extend the results achieved so far suffice, and what is still missing.
-In particular, Martin gave a heads-up on client-side complexity and server-driven security, as being developed in the EU-FP7 project WebSand1.
+In particular, Martin gave a heads-up on client-side complexity and server-driven security, as being developed in the EU-FP7 project WebSand<sup>1</sup>.

 **Shriram Krishnamurthi** discusses techniques based on typing to verify web applications, and demonstrated how these techniques can also be used to verify browser extensions.
-Such a verification can for instance assure that no unsafe functions are called within an extension, while operating in *private browsing mode.* As part of the underlying toolkit, Shriram presented core semantics of JavaScript in λJS (lambdaJS), and showed how a JavaScript program can be desugared in λJS [30].
+Such a verification can for instance assure that no unsafe functions are called within an extension, while operating in *private browsing mode.* As part of the underlying toolkit, Shriram presented core semantics of JavaScript in λ<sub>JS</sub> (lambdaJS), and showed how a JavaScript program can be desugared in λ<sub>JS</sub> [30].

 **John C. Mitchell** focused on the *science of security and principles*, and demonstrated this by means of relevant web security examples.
 He emphasized the importance of defining system models, adversary models as well as desired properties of system, and argued that is seems feasible to verify web security properties.
 An interesting research question to be answered by such a *scientific* approach would be “Does CSP prevent XSS?”, and John challenged the audience to tackle this challenge.
 In addition, he discussed the importance of experimental studies and gave some highlights on recent research results on web tracking.